wiktorski/course-info/autograder-registration.md

    account for only this course if you do not want Autograder to access your personal account.

+4. Fill in you name, email, and student id.
+Click save.

 ## Signing up for the course

-1. Click the "Courses" menu item.
+1. Click the "Courses" menu item in [Autograder](http://ag3.ux.uis.no).

 2. In the "Courses" menu select “Join a course”.
 Available courses will be listed.